 Imagine you're a marketing manager tracking campaign performance.
 You have one sheet with data on website visits, another with email click-through rates, and a third with social media engagement metrics.

 To get a comprehensive analysis, you can create a pivot table that combines data from all these sheets.
-This allows you to see the overall impact of your marketing efforts, such as the correlation between social media engagement and website visits or how email click-through rates contribute to conversions.
+This allows you to see the overall impact of your marketing efforts, such as data visualization as the correlation between social media engagement and website visits or how email click-through rates contribute to conversions.
 By merging data from multiple sources, you gain a holistic view of your marketing performance.

 To perform a comprehensive analysis using data from multiple sheets in Google Sheets, such as combining website visits, email click-through rates, and social media engagement metrics, you just need to follow these steps: